altocodenl/tagaway/readme.md

       - Once the query is done, if `State.querying.t` is larger than the time at which the current query started, this means we need to retry.
 In this case, the responder will re-invoke itself using `State.querying.options` but also adding `retry = true` to it.
       - If we're here, the query didn't change, so there is no need to retry it.
 It sets `State.querying` to `undefined`.
       - If the query returned an error, it invokes `snackbar` and doesn't do anything else.
+      - If the query returned no pivs and one or more tags were present in `query.tags`, it will `set` `State.query.tags` to an empty array and do nothing else, in order to avoid a ronin (empty) query.
+This will only happen through a deletion of the entire contents of the query, or an untagging of the entire contents on the query on another client.
       - If `body.refreshQuery` is set to `true` and `State.query.update` is `undefined`, it will set it to `'manual'`, to indicate that updates are available.
 This will only happen if `Data.pivs` already has pivs.
       - If `body.refreshQuery` is falsy and `State.query.update` is not `undefined` and `State.query.updateLimit` is less than 10ms away from the time we made the query, it will will set `State.query.update` to `undefined`, to indicate that updates are no longer available.
       - If before the query there were no pivs in `Data.pivs`, `State.query.updateLimit` will be updated to the present moment, to avoid a further query using an outdated value that will make the pics view oscillate between being empty and having pivs.